dynamoose/dynamoose/docs/api/Model.md

 });
 ```

-In the event you have a rangeKey for your model, you can pass in an object for the `key` parameter which includes the rangeKey & the hashKey.
+In the event you have a rangeKey for your model, you can pass in an object for the `key` parameter which includes the rangeKey & hashKey.

 ```js
 const User = new dynamoose.Model("User", {"id": Number, "name": {"type": String, "rangeKey": true}});